Tianrong Wu

 • Good evening, everyone!
 To be honest, traveling all the way from 2048 has been quite exhausting.
 But no matter the effort, I am honored to be here today to introduce a new architectural model from my time - one that integrates bridges and housing.
 This model, piloted in Wuhan in 2048, is called "More than Just Housing."

 • Wuhan was selected as the test city.
-After decades of development, Wuhan has become a key city in central China.
+After decades of development, it has become a key city in central China.
 Since 1957, the growing number of grand bridges across the Yangtze River has become a defining feature of the city.

 • (News broadcast) "In 2048, the Wuhan Municipal Government introduced 'Several Opinions on Promoting Bridge Reconstruction,' proposing a new bridge-community model.
-This model combines bridges with residential communities to provide affordable housing and create entrepreneurial hubs to accelerate Wuhan’s innovation.
-Let’s take a closer look..."
+This model combines bridges with residential communities to provide affordable housing and create entrepreneurial hubs that accelerate Wuhan's innovation.
+Let's take a closer look..."

-• Finally, let’s hear from the mayor of Wuhan: "Cities face challenges that require constant innovation and the breaking of traditional boundaries.
+• Finally, let's hear from the mayor of Wuhan: "Cities face challenges that require constant innovation and the breaking of traditional boundaries.
 Today, the M Bridge community opens as a pilot project to tackle urban issues.
-It reflects Wuhan’s spirit of 'daring to lead and striving for excellence.'
-I hope this new community model can be expanded nationwide and globally.
+It reflects Wuhan's spirit of 'daring to lead and striving for excellence.'
+I hope this community model can be expanded nationwide and globally.
 Thank you!"

 • END